JuliaData/DataFrames.jl/docs/src/man/basics.md

  56

 julia> s[2:3] = 0
-ERROR: ArgumentError: indexed assignment with a single value to many locations is not supported; perhaps use broadcasting `.=` instead?
+ERROR: ArgumentError: indexed assignment with a single value to possibly many locations is not supported; perhaps use broadcasting `.=` instead?
 ```

 Instead we have to write: